William Bonin: Appeals

-Execution
+1996: Execution

 I think I've accepted the fact that this may come about, and I've made my peace with it and if it happens, it happens [...]
 As far as how I'm going to feel at that very moment, I can't answer that question.
 I don't know; I don't think any of us would know until we're there [...]
 Well, probably I went in the service too soon because I was peaking in my bowling career [...]
 So I regret that I didn't get to go out and get the instruction, and pursue that.
 Because I've always had a love for bowling.

 — —Bonin, reflecting on his impending execution and life regrets.
 February 22, 1996.

-Bonin was executed by lethal injection inside the gas chamber at San Quentin State Prison on February 23, 1996, 14 years after his first death sentence had been imposed.
-He was the first person to be executed by lethal injection in the history of California.
+On February 23, 1996, near midnight before the following day, Bonin (age 49) was executed by lethal injection inside the gas chamber at San Quentin State Prison.
+He had been on death row for fourteen years, and was the first person ever executed by lethal injection in California.
+Governor Pete Wilson, who had rejected a submitted plea for clemency from Bonin's attorneys three days before the execution, called Bonin the "poster boy for capital punishment".

-In his final interview, given to a local radio station less than 24 hours before his death, Bonin said that he had "made peace" with the fact he was about to die, adding that his only major regret in life was that he had not pursued his teenage passion of bowling long enough to turn professional.
-He expressed his disagreement with the State's decision to execute him, saying he thought the death penalty is wrong.
-He denied responsibility for his actions, saying that he had no control over his actions.
-He also said he would not be able to live a normal life outside prison.
+In his final interview, with a local radio station less than 24 hours before the execution, Bonin said that he had "made peace" with his impending death, and that his only major regret in life was not pursuing his teenage passion of bowling long enough to turn professional.
+He also said that he thought the death penalty is wrong.
+He denied responsibility for his actions, saying that he had no control over them.

-At 6 p.m. on the 23rd, Bonin was moved from his cell to a death-watch cell, where he ordered his last meal: two large pizzas, three pints of ice cream and three six-packs of Coca-Cola.
-His last hours were spent with five people he had chosen, including his attorney, his chaplain, and a prospective biographer.
-His attorney said that he had not detected any remorse in Bonin.

-Around one hour prior to his scheduled execution, the Supreme Court refused to hear Bonin's final plea to overturn his death sentence, deciding that Bonin's attorneys had not failed to give him adequate legal representation by not earlier submitting claims of discovered evidence attesting to Bonin's innocence.
-The Court of Appeals ruled that his attorneys should not have waited until the last minute to submit arguments to overturn or postpone the death sentence.
-They also rejected Bonin's claim that he had a right to choose between the gas chamber or lethal injection as his method of execution.
+At 6 p.m. on the 23rd, Bonin was moved from his cell to a death-watch cell, where he ordered his last meal.
+(Note: Two large pizzas, three pints of ice cream, and three six-packs of Coca-Cola.)
+His last hours were spent with five people he had chosen, including his attorney and chaplain.
+His attorney later said that he had not detected any remorse in Bonin then.
+Around one hour prior to the scheduled execution, the Supreme Court refused to hear his final plea to overturn his death sentence, deciding that his attorneys had given him adequate representation.
+The Court of Appeals ruled that his attorneys should not have waited until the last minute to submit arguments for overturning or postponing the execution.
+They also rejected Bonin's claim that he had a right to choose between the gas chamber and lethal injection for the execution method.